 - View all your entities without any setup: most entities are automatically connected to their dependencies in service maps.

 - View entities all across your organization's accounts.

-one.newrelic.com > Explorer > (select an entity) > Monitor > Service map: Service maps show your dependencies and how they're performing.
+one.newrelic.com > (APM, Mobile, or Browser) > (choose an entity) > Service map: Service maps show your dependencies and how they're performing.